invertase/globe/packages/globe_ai/README.md

     OpenAIMessage(
       role: 'user',
       content: [
-        OpenAIInput(text: 'What is the title of this book?'), OpenAIInput(
+        OpenAIContent.text( 'What is the title of this book?'), OpenAIContent.file(
-          file: FileInput(
-            data: File('bin/test_doc.pdf').readAsBytesSync(),
+          File('bin/test_doc.pdf'),
           mimeType: 'application/pdf',
-            name: 'ai.pdf',
-          ),
         ),
       ],
     ),